jpsdr/NNEDI3/nnedi3 - Readme.txt

       Default: 1

+  ThreadLevel -
+      This parameter will set the priority level of the threads created for the processing (internal multithreading).
+No effect if threads=1.
+      1 : Idle level.
+      2 : Lowest level.
+      3 : Below level.
+      4 : Normal level.
+      5 : Above level.
+      6 : Highest level.
+      7 : Time critical level (WARNING !!! use this level at your own risk)

+      Default : 6

 The logicalCores, MaxPhysCore, SetAffinity and sleep are parameters to specify how the pool of thread will be created and handled, allowing if necessary each people to tune according his configuration.